$_SerializerTool.serialize($currentPage.getStructuredDataNode('headline-text').textValueAsXMLElement, true)

 Registration Process Summary

 Registration may be completed on-line, in-person at the Box Office or over the phone by calling the Box Office at 203-254-4010.
 You can also complete the registration form, cancellation agreement and the promotional release form and return them by mail along with the full tuition payment.
-Quick Members can start registration on January 29 and get guaranteed session enrollment until February 4.
-All other registrations will be processed on a first-come, first-served basis starting February 5.
+Quick Members and Fairfield University Faculty and Staff can start registration on February 2 and get guaranteed session enrollment until February 8.
+All other registrations will be processed on a first-come, first-served basis starting February 9.
 All registrants will receive a confirmation e-mail notifying you of your session placement.

 If you have any questions regarding the registration process or you are in need of any additional forms, please call the Box Office or send an email to quickboxoffice@fairfield.edu.